6 countries crossed

 Entertainment 200 EUR

-It would be disrespectful to squeeze all these beautiful places in one story, right?
-Each place has its own story, travel tips, adventures, beautiful memories.
+It would be disrespectful to squeeze all these beautiful places in one post, right?
+Each place has its own story.

 So step by step, here we go: